 But this year?
 It's going to be different.
 I have a few vacation days around Christmas so that I have a full week (!!) off, I don't work in a mall and I don't have to worry about studying for finals and handing in term papers.

-This year I’ve been trying my hardest to get into the Christmas spirit.
+This year I've been trying my hardest to get into the Christmas spirit.
 But since the holidays are so inherently expensive with secret santas and Christmas work parties, hosting and gift giving, the extra driving and events, I have been trying to be frugal.
-Here is how I’ve done it:
+Here is how I have gotten in the Christmas spirit:

 Listen to Christmas Music

 There's nothing like getting in the holiday mood with some Christmas music.
 Around here, there is a station that plays Christmas music 24/7 starting in November, so when I'm waiting in traffic I like to put on a few Christmas songs.

 This usually puts me in a festive mood really quickly.